Bangladesh Military Academy: Academic training

-This training is mainly conducted to prepare the cadets of long courses for qualifying in the Bachelor of Arts (BA)/ Bachelor of Science (BSc) (Pass Course) examinations.
-From 67 BMA Long Course there will be a common degree.
+This training is mainly conducted to prepare the cadets of long courses for qualifying in the Bachelor of Arts (BA)/Bachelor of Science (BSc) (Pass Course) examinations.
+From 67 BMA Long Course, there will be a common degree.
 That is Bachelor of Defence Studies (BDS).
 From 75 BMA Long Course there are 8 subjects to study: International relations, BBA, Economics, Physics, Computer Science, & Engineering, Electrical, Electronics & Communications Engineering, Mechanical Engineering, and Civil Engineering.
-And From 89 BMA L/C The Officer Cadets Will Study B.S.S (Bachelor Of Social Science) in Security Studies.
 The academic training also aimed at developing communication skill both in English and Bangla through oral and written expression, create awareness of current national, regional and international affairs, widen mental horizon and sense of reasoning.

-Training visits

-Training visits are conducted for the final term cadets.

-Club activities

-Rappelling Club

-To develop the courage, confidence level, physical and mental stamina of a cadet, this club started its journey in the year 1989.
-Cadets of 2nd term & 3rd term can be the members of this club.
-The third term cadets near the end of term get an excellent opportunity to carry out rappelling from hovering helicopter.

-Riding Club

-This club was established to give the cadets basic knowledge of horse riding.
-Cadets of 2nd term & 3rd term can be the members of this club.
-This club has horse of various origins like Arabian, Indian, Pakistani & Bangladeshi.

-Frogman Club

-Normally the members of frogman club join Frogman Course.
-To meet this thrilling event, members of this club must have both physical and mental endurance.
-The frogman course is conducted under direct supervision of Bangladesh Navy.
-Cadets and Officers are awarded with Insignia after successful completion of course.

-Arts and Crafts Club

-The aim of this club is to find out the hidden talents from the cadets.
-It is one of the glorious opportunity to flourish their talents.

-Cultural Club

-The aim of this club is to ensure recreational facilities of cadets.
-Necessary equipment can be found there.

-Computer Club

-This club works on educating cadets about computer.
-Make them confident about handling of computer.

 Publications

 BMA has two publications namely CHIRO UNNOTO MOMO SHIR (EVER HIGH IS MY HEAD) is BMA magazine and PADAKHKHEP (ONWARD MARCH) a professional journal.
 Both the publications published once in a year.

+Battalions and companies

+For training, the Officer Cadets are organized under a single battalion known as the First Bangladesh Battalion.
+This is the only cadet battalion at the Bangladesh Military Academy (BMA).
+The battalion consists of five companies, named in honor of five out of the seven recipients of the Bir Sreshtho, the highest military award in Bangladesh.